lark-parser/lark/README.md

 Lark is a modern general-purpose parsing library for Python.

+It's intended for everyone, from complete beginners to experts in parsing.

 Lark focuses on simplicity, power, and speed.
 It lets you choose between two parsing algorithms:

  - Earley : Parses all context-free grammars (even ambiguous ones)!
 It is the default.
  - LALR(1): Only LR grammars.
 Outperforms PLY and most (if not all) other pure-python parsing libraries.

-Both algorithms are written in Python and can be used interchangeably with the same grammar (aside for algorithmic restrictions).
-See "Comparison to other parsers" for more details.
+Both algorithms are written in Python and can be used interchangeably with the same grammar\*.
+Similarly, the lexer can be turned on/off without changing the grammar.
+That means you can write your parser without any limitations (just keep it context-free) and optimize it for speed only when you need to.

 Lark can automagically build an AST from your grammar, without any more code on your part.

-## Lark does things a little differently

-1. *Separates code from grammar*: The result is parsers that are cleaner and easier to read & work with.

-2. *Automatically builds a tree (AST)*: Trees are always simpler to work with than state-machines.
-(But if you want to provide a callback for efficiency reasons, Lark lets you do that too)

-3. *Follows Python's Idioms*: Beautiful is better than ugly.
-Readability counts.
+\* *Both the lexer and the LALR algorithm require certain limitations on the grammar.
+If you choose to use them, it's better to learn what they are first.*

 ### Hello World